alexdong/alexdong.com/content/2018-12-30-moral-machine-autonomous-vehicles.md

 Life is fuzzy and poetic.

 We should develop the muscle to appreciate both.
-After all, we are born with a left brain for logic thinking and a right brain for intuition.
+After all, we are born with a left brain for logic and a right brain for intuition.
 Why should we only use one?

-Contrary to the popular belief that numbers are cold and cruel.
+Contrary to popular belief that numbers are cold and cruel.
 I think numbers give us a sense of agency.
 Instead of feeling powerless and at the mercy of a giant random number generator in the sky, a good model with a few numbers will help us see the world clearer.
 As an individual, we'll know what to do with our energy and our limited life.

 Here are a couple of cool examples.
-Each takes a thorny question with huge social and morale implications and comes up with an experiment to put a clear number on them.
-I find the designs fascinating and the numbers revealing some fascinating aspects of human psyche.
+Each takes a thorny question with substantial social and moral implications and comes up with an experiment to put a definite number on them.
+I find the designs fascinating and the numbers revealing some fascinating aspects of the human psyche.
 I hope you enjoy them too.

 First.
 How much is Facebook worth to a user?
 Answer: $1000 per year.